 So all this means for sure is that BOC were scheduled to play Baity's Music Garden on 8 Oct 1989 but doesn't mean they actually DID!!

-Does anyone out there know for sure if this gig took place?
+Anyway - does anyone out there know for sure if this 1989 gig took place or not?

 Scott Rodgers